ChainBreak/pytorch-yolo2/README.md

 ### TODO
-- [ ] Convert to python 3.6 and pytorch 1.2
+- [x] Convert to python 3.6 and pytorch 1.2
 - [ ] Train and Test on MOT
 - [ ] Test on MOT with out maximum supression
 - [ ] Test on MOT without nms but with ground truth cardinality (object count)

+# Environment Setup
+Install Anaconda and run:

+`conda env create --file conda_environment.yml`

+If you make changes, update the environement with:

+`conda env update --file conda_environment.yml`

 ### pytorch-yolo2